 Full Withdrawal: Students who voluntarily withdraw from the College must first consult with Academic Supportto begin the process and complete a "Student Full Withdrawal Form."
 Students who withdraw from the College prior to midterm will receive a grade of W (withdraw) in all courses in which they are enrolled.
 Students who withdraw from the College after midterm will receive a grade of WF (withdraw-fail) in all courses in which they are enrolled.
+Click here for the online complete withdrawal form.

-W-After-Midterm for the Current Semester: Students who experience a medical, psychological, or other personal hardship that prevented them from completing their course requirements may petition for a W-After-Midterm, through the Director of Academic Support.
+W-After-Midterm for the Current Semester:Students who experience a medical, psychological, or other personal hardship that prevented them from completing their course requirements may petition for a W-After-Midterm, through the Director of Academic Support.
 The assignment of a grade of W after midterm will be awarded if the student was passing the course(s) at the last date of attendance.
 The W-After-Midterm form cannot be used to withdraw selectively from some courses while remaining enrolled in other courses without extraordinary justification (e.g., breaking a bone that prevents participation in a PE activity course would merit a W-After-Midterm from this single course).
+Click here for the W-After-Midterm petition.

-W-After-Midterm for Prior Semesters: A W-After-Midterm for prior terms will be granted only if (1) students can provide adequate documentation that the medical, psychological, or other personal hardship prevented them from completing their course requirements AND (2) students or family members could not contact the College before the term ended AND (3) students were passing the course(s) at the last date of attendance.
+W-After-Midterm for Prior Semesters:A W-After-Midterm for prior terms will be granted only if (1) students can provide adequate documentation that the medical, psychological, or other personal hardship prevented them from completing their course requirements AND (2) students or family members could not contact the College before the term ended AND (3) students were passing the course(s) at the last date of attendance.
+Click here for the W-After-Midterm petition.